datalakehouse/docs/docs/tools/cli/service/user.rst

   * - ``--username``
     - The new username to be created
   * - ``--m3-group``
-    - The name of the group the user belongs to (for DLH for M3 services only)
+    - The name of the group the user belongs to (for datalakehouse for M3 services only)
   * - ``--redis-acl-keys``
-    - The ACL rules for keys (DLH for Redis services only)
+    - The ACL rules for keys (datalakehouse for Redis services only)
   * - ``--redis-acl-commands``
-    - The ACL rules for commands (DLH for Redis services only)
+    - The ACL rules for commands (datalakehouse for Redis services only)
   * - ``--redis-acl-categories``
-    - The ACL rules for categories (DLH for Redis services only)
+    - The ACL rules for categories (datalakehouse for Redis services only)
   * - ``--redis-acl-channels``
-    - The ACL rules for channels (DLH for Redis services only)
+    - The ACL rules for channels (datalakehouse for Redis services only)

 **Example:** Create a new user named ``janedoe`` for a service named ``pg-demo``.